This page has information on the following topics:

 This way I only need to count the first vertical line and then count over 10 between lines.
 As long as I prevent myself from counting all the other running stitches I can grid very quickly.
 (And when cross stitching I seldom make an error that results in me having to remove more than 5 stitches.)

-Sometimes I just grid a box approximately as big as the design.
+Sometimes on simple projects I just grid a box approximately as big as the design.
 Again I stitch over 10 and under 10 so that the running stitches correspond to the grid on the chart.
 When I am cross stitching the design I can run my needle lightly along the threads to find my spot.
 (For illustration purposes only I have marked the 10 by 10 intersections with a blue dot.)
 It is faster to grid a project this way but I notice that with this method my errors may exceed 5 stitches.

-Some people only grid the center lines and the outside edges.
-If your running stitches correspond with the 10 by 10 grid of your chart you can run your needle along the threads (or use counting pins) to find the intersecting points.
+Sometimes I just grid the center lines and the outside edges.
+Since the running stitches correspond with the 10 by 10 grid of the chart I can run my needle along the threads (or use counting pins) to find the intersecting points.
 (For illustration purposes only these points are shown with a blue dot.)

 (When the 10 by 10 grid of the chart is uncentered, the way this one is, I will usually use a red pen to draw new 10 by 10 grid lines on my working copy so that the center lines are on the new 10 by 10 grid.)